PickYourOwn.org

 Equipment

-• 1 large pot (to scald the tomatoes, step 3) and 1 medium sized pot to heat the tomato juice or water to add to the jars (step 6) and 1 small pot to sterilize the lids.
+• 1 large pot (to scald the tomatoes, step 3) and 1 small pot to sanitize the lids.

-• 8 ounce (half pint) canning jars (Ball or Kerr jars can be found at Publix, Kroger, Safeway and local "big box" stores - about $8 per dozen jars including the lids and rings).
+• 8 ounce (half pint) canning jars (Ball or Kerr jars can be found at Publix, Kroger, Safeway and local "big box" stores - about $13 per dozen 8-ounce jars, more for quilted design or larger jars, including the lids and rings).
 Be sure to get wide mouth jars to be able to get all of the paste out later!
 Half Pint size works best!

 • Lids - thin, flat, round metal lids with a gum binder that seals them against the top of the jar.
 They may only be used once.